kreininmv/1-sem_MIPT/T04_LIST/README.md

-# Fifth programm in MIPT
+# Fifth task in MIPT

-Purpose: write a data-structure - list with a massive and with a pointers.
+Purpose: write a list (data-structure) with a massive and with a pointers.